jahanvvi/Software-Version-Control/README.md

 # Software-Version-Control
 Distributed Git
-The repository consists of various searching and sorting algorithms.
+This repository consists of various searching and sorting algorithms.